dhanaprakashj/kuura_pipeline/documentation/pipeline_structure.md

 ## Get to know the pipeline structure:

-The files in the Kuura pipeline github repository are listed below:
+The folders in the Kuura pipeline github repository are listed below:

 >- dnaseq
 >- docker
 >- documentation
+>- LICENSE
+>- README.md

 ### The files in the dnaseq folder are listed below:
+>- dnaseq/

->- bin/
+>   - bin/
 >        - main.nf
->- nextflow.config
+>   - nextflow.config
->- configuration/
+>   - configuration/
 >        - execution-parameters.config
 >       - default.config
 >       - testing.config

 **1.1: bin/main.nf:**